signum-network/CIPs/SIP/sip-basic.md

 ## What is an SIP?

 SIP stands for Signum Improvement Proposal.
-An SIP is a design document providing information to the SIgnum community, or describing a new feature for SIgnum or its processes or environment.
+A SIP is a design document providing information to the Signum community, or describing a new feature for Signum or its processes or environment.
 The SIP should provide a concise technical specification of the feature and a rationale for the feature.
 The SIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## SIP Rationale